open/close all folders

 - Annie from Demon of the Underground.
 She was found in Pogo's pants and took on a group of mooks while he was busy.

-- The Wulfenbach Bug Squad (more officially known as the Vespiary Squad) of Girl Genius has this as one of their hats.
-Their charges are all modified weasels, without which the Squad could not do their job as detectors and exterminators.
+- The Wulfenbach Bug Squad (more officially known as the Vespiary Squad) use heavily modified weasels to hunt down and destroy slaver wasps, the most dangerous of this world's many abominations of science.
 Although they have eight legs, they are still, very much, weasels of some description.
 And, they are sooo cute (for a given definition of cute).

 - Tragia from The Secret Lives Of Flowers.
 Being the main character, he defaults as this.